-25. Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
+26. Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
 We will review, conclude and report on:

-- whether the arrangements in place to ensure systems of internal control are operating effectively - whether Western Isles Integration Joint Board can demonstrate the effectiveness of the budgetary control system in communicating accurate and timely financial performance - how assurance has been gained that its financial capacity and skills are appropriate - whether appropriate and effective arrangements for the prevention and detection of fraud and corruption have been established.
+- whether there are arrangements in place to ensure systems of internal control are operating effectively - whether the Integration Joint Board can demonstrate the effectiveness of budgetary control system in communicating accurate and timely financial performance - how the Integration Joint Board has assured itself that its financial capacity and skills are appropriate - whether appropriate and effective arrangements for the prevention and detection of fraud and corruption have been established.